addyi/dotfiles/docs/sdkman.md

 SDKMAN! is a software development toolkit manager, a version manager similar to `nvm` for Node.js environments, and `rbenv` for Ruby environments.
-This tool allows developers to manage parallel versions of different Software Development Kits on most Unix-based systems (such as Linux, Mac OS, and Cygwin).
+This tool allows developers to manage parallel versions of different Software Development Kits on most Unix-based systems (such as Linux, macOS, and Cygwin).
 It supports multiple versions and types of SDKs, including Groovy, Scala, Gradle, Java, and of course, KOTLIN :hearts:.

 ## Installation